 How are Cryptocurrencies created?

-Mining can be profitable and the newly created Cryptocurrency can be exchanged into money.
 You can own a Miner at one of the many Mining farms across the world, help keep the blockchain secure and earn money at the same time!

-How private and secure are your Cryptocurrencies?
+How private are Cryptocurrencies?

-How Reliable are Cryptocurrencies compared to money?
+How Reliable are Cryptocurrencies?

 Are there any restrictions using Cryptocurrencies?